 How to create the perfect B2B marketing plan

-B2B marketing strategies have evolved massively over recent years, with buyer behaviour following suit.
-The scope of marketing activities at our disposal have therefore considerably broadened; Remaining competitive means taking full advantage of these activities available.
+The scope of marketing activities at our disposal have considerably broadened when it comes to creating a B2B marketing plan; Remaining competitive means taking full advantage of these activities available.

 However, more often than not, businesses are not getting the most from their marketing activities because they don't have a well defined approach based on an integrated B2B marketing plan.

-This post will cover the top 8 B2B strategies you can utilize and incorporate into your overall marketing plan.
+This post will cover 8 B2B marketing tips you can utilise and incorporate into your overall marketing plan.

 1. know your audience

 Assuming that you already know your target market, how much do you know about the people you're trying to sell to?
 By creating buyer personas you can make sure you tailor your marketing strategy to fit their needs and challenges.

 Personas will give you something to build promotional campaigns around without losing sight of what the end goal is.